Park Management and Maintenance

 Since 2009, CCUA has grown from an all-volunteer nonprofit to a full-time staff of 12.
 CCUA operates their 1.3 acre Urban Farm and directly oversees the management of other gardens: Kilgore's Pharmacy, Lucky's Market, The Gates, Columbia Housing Authority.
 CCUA will play the largest role in day-to-day activities at the park.

 Today, CCUA's Urban Farm on Smith Street is in its eighth year of production.
-The farm is a learning environment for the PLANTS program, gives hands-on opportunities for interns and (680 in 2016), and grows tons of fresh food every year for local hunger relief outlets.
-In 2016, CCUA grew over 17,000 pounds of fresh food at the Urban Farm.
+The farm is a learning environment for the PLANTS program, gives hands-on opportunities for volunteers and interns (589 in 2017), and grows tons of fresh food every year for local hunger relief outlets.
+In 2017, CCUA grew over 17,000 pounds of fresh food at the Urban Farm.
 The Urban Farm's operational budget is supported by the Planting for the Pantry program where individuals, businesses, or groups can sponsor rows of produce.

 Columbia Farmers Market